honggzb/Study-General/Angular-Study/Angular_CLI的使用.md

     - [1.4.6 less(ng new project_name --style less when create new project)](#less)
 - [2. project struture the Angular CLI setup](#project-struture)
 - [3.
 Adding an Express server to an Angular CLI project](#add-express)
+  - 3.1 build a new folder and new js file - /node_server/server.j
+  - 3.2 modifing package.json and adding code
+  - 3.3 Storing the Rest API URL
+  - 3.4 方法2：与服务器整合
 - [4.
 Adding an Angular CLI project to JAVA Project](#add-java)
 - [5.Create a Progressive Web App with Angular CLI](#Progressive-Web-App)
 - [6.Errors in real project](#Errors)